dimitar-zabaznoski/single-item-storage-dart/single_item_shared_prefs/README.md

     }

 If the `sharedPreferences` is omitted, then `SharedPreferences.getInstance` is used.

+Notice that the `SharedPrefsStorage` is wrapped in `CachedStorage` to add in-memory caching for better performance.

 When defining the to/from map converter mind that the map values can only be: number, boolean, string, null, list or a map with string keys.
 As defined in